hemantksingh/messup-learn/People/Capabilites.md

 * CICD - branching techniques, impact of frequent releases, feature toggling, blue green deployments
 * REST APIs - significance of REST interface, idempotent operations, authentication techniques
 * DBs - relational and non-relational DB trade offs

+### Collaboration and leadership
+* Lead - challenge status quo
+* Change and Transform - collaborate to improve processes and drive change within the team
+* Governance and Control - understanding of risk and quality

+### Technical Execution
+Navigating code base - solving complex problems Digital and Transformation -

+### Stakeholder management
+  Commerical acument
+  strategic thinking
+  change and transformation - drive

+Collaboration: All types of involvement contribute to collaboration with peers.
+Impact: Community involvement benefits both individuals and the community, fostering better decision-making, wellbeing, and education.
+While attendance is essential, it’s not sufficient for significant impact.
+Organised: This involves actively planning, coordinating, or leading community events, projects, or initiatives.
+Organizers contribute significantly by bringing people together and driving positive change1.
+Supported / Advised / Mentored: These roles focus on providing guidance, assistance, and mentorship to others.
+Whether it’s advising on best practices, mentoring newcomers, or offering support, these actions contribute to community growth and development1.
+Presented at: Presenting at community events, workshops, or conferences showcases expertise and knowledge sharing.
+It fosters learning and encourages engagement with peers.
+Attended: While attending community gatherings is valuable for networking and exposure, it alone may not have a substantial impact.
+However, it’s an essential part of community engagement and collaboration.
+Attended and applied some learning: Applying what’s learned from community events or workshops is crucial.
+It demonstrates practical application and reinforces the value of attendance.

 ## Fact finding